plaid/react-native-plaid-link-sdk/.github/pull_request_template.md

 ## :green_heart: Testing
 <!--- Explain how to test your changes -->
 - [ ] I have manually tested my changes.
-- [ ] I have added automated tests.

 ## Documentation